Breaking the grass ceiling: why the Bundesliga is the go-to league for England's frustrated youngsters

 Role models and reputations

 Higher than highly rated, Sancho has clearly seen Pulisic prosper after breaking into the first team at the same age as him, and Dembele, 20, make giant strides in 12 bewilderingly fruitful months at the club and thought, 'That could be me.'
-He has duly seized that opportunity, making six appearances in the Bundesliga this season, providing one assist and leaving a strong impression on new coach Peter Stöger.
+He duly seized that opportunity, making an impressive mark in his first top-flight season and pushing for senior international recognition.

 Watch: Sancho was named Bundesliga Rookie for January 2017!